Introduction

 How does the durability of fiberglass compare to steel in outdoor environments?

-Yes, fiberglass is often more resistant to corrosion and UV damage than steel, making it a durable option for outdoor applications.
+Fiberglass usually offers better resistance to corrosion and UV damage than steel, making it a strong choice for outdoor use.

 Are there specific industries that prefer fiberglass over steel?

-Yes, industries such as marine, aerospace, and construction often prefer fiberglass for its lightweight properties and resistance to corrosion.
+Industries like marine, aerospace, and construction often choose fiberglass due to its lightweight nature and corrosion resistance.